saeed-saffari/Intro-Py_for_Econ-workshop-Sum2023/README.md

-# University of Tehran Workshop, Summer 2022
+# Allameh Tabataba'i University Workshop, Summer 2023
 This repository contains the contents of the "Python for Economics" workshop at the Faculty of Economics, Allameh Tabataba'i.
 (Summer 2023)

 <img src = "https://github.com/saeed-saffari/Intro-Py_for_Econ-workshop-Sum2023/blob/main/Poster001.jpg?raw=true" width="550" >